Nikorastorm/Nikorastorm/README.md

  I do not accept random friend requests.
 Don't be upset if I decline if we haven't spoken at least once.

  I tend to be tabbed out in-game; if you really want my attention, whisper me.
+Please don't take me not responding as ignoring you!
+I don't mean to <3

  My statuses are self-explanatory: Online, online ingame - Away, off tab - Busy, busy!